Learning basic table manners helps prepare kids for eating with others and a variety of social situations when they’re older.

 - Don’t criticize the food if you are eating at someone’s home.

-- Refrain from eating something offered to you by a host only if you’re allergic or strongly dislike the food.
-(It may be helpful for the cook to know these things in advance.
+- It’s polite to accept all the food offered to you by your host.
+The exceptions are if you’re allergic to something or strongly dislike the food.
+(It may be helpful for the cook to know what you’re allergic to or strongly dislike in advance.
 If it’s something you don’t enjoy eating but are able to, it’s polite to eat it.)

 - Don’t use electronics at the table unless absolutely necessary.